Israelite highland settlement

-Israelite highland settlement refers to an ancient Israelite settlement in the highlands north of Jerusalem discovered in archaeological field surveys conducted in Israel since the 1970s.
+In the early Iron Age, Canaan was characterized by a significant increase in a sedentary Israelite population in Samaria.

+Archaeology

-These surveys found a large increase in the settled population dating to 1200 BCE.
+Archaeological field surveys conducted since the 1970s found a large increase in the settled population dating to the 12th century BC Late Bronze Age collapse.
 It is not known whether the Israelites arrived in the wake of conquests or the new villages were established by former nomads or displaced persons.
 A similar increase was not found in the surrounding lowland areas.
 According to archaeological evidence, these areas may have been inhabited by Canaanites or Sea People.

 A 2005 book by Robert D. Miller applies statistical modeling to the sizes and locations of the villages, grouping them by economic and political features.
 He found highland groupings centered on Dothan, Tirzah, Shechem, and Shiloh.
 The tribal territory of Benjamin was not organized around any main town.

+Biblical narrative

+The Book of Joshua describes the conquest of Canaan, including the Fall of Jericho and the Battle of the Waters of Merom.